gloryi/pinyin_training_app/README.md

 Chart is colored according to them.
 Examples in chart are taken from list of 5k most frequent hanzi characters.

+You could also add to html line <blockquote>
+<div id="target-div"></div></blockquote>
-You could also add to html line "'<div id="target-div"></div>'" to see additional information about sounds and how to pronounce them correctly.
+ to see additional information about sounds and how to pronounce them correctly.
 It already included into css and js.
 Just removed from html for more clear navigation.